 Lately I feel like there have been an abundance of commercials for home meal delivery services.
 Services that deliver a box of fresh, pre-portioned food and recipes right to your doorstep.
 I wanted to try them out, so…I tried 6 home meal delivery services, and I’m sharing what I thought and a comparison of the different services.
 Since posting this meal delivery services comparison review, I’ve added several services I tried and loved, I think up to date I’ve tried 10 services.
 I’ll keep updating this article as I try more.

-With life being so busy (you can see what’s been going on in my faves & life lately post) – between work and just life in general, I was starting to really feel like I was in a cooking rut.
+With life being so busy – between work, being a new mom and just life in general, I was starting to really feel like I was in a cooking rut.
 I didn’t even want to think about what to make for dinner, I had zero inspiration, zero time to go to the grocery store, and zero motivation.
 When I kept hearing all the commercials for meal delivery services, I thought I’d look into them and give them a try.
 There are so many different companies out there!
 I made a list of all the different ones I wanted to try out, and each week tried a different service.

 Here are some of the pros and cons, and at the bottom of the post I share a comparison chart to give an overview.

 I was a little late to the game trying Sun Basket, but they have easily become my favorite (I should have listened to friends who had tried it sooner!)
 If you want to read a review of the best healthy meal delivery service I wrote about them, click here.